Skip to content

 Little side note: you’ll have a lot of little balls of fluff that you can use for felting if you’re into felting.

-Rooting the Hair in a Doll Head
+Rooting the Hair in a Head

-Step 2 – Insert the hook into the middle stitch at the center of the head.
+2 – Insert the hook into the middle stitch at the center of the head.

-Step 3 – Take a section of the wisp and wrap it around the hook.
+3 – Take a section of the wisp and wrap it around the hook.

-Step 4 – Pull the hook with the hair wisp section through the stitch your hook was inserted into.
-Depending on the desired thickness of the hair, you’ll increase or decrease the size of the section that you pull through each stitch.
+4 – Pull the hook with the hair wisp section through the stitch your hook was inserted into.
+Depending on the desired thickness of the yarn hair, you’ll increase or decrease the size of the section that you pull through each stitch.
 I used pretty small sections for this example.
 You never want to do bigger than half of a wisp (one side of a wisp).

-Step 6 – You’re done!
+6 – You’re done!

 After you put eyes on it and stuff the head, the head is ready to be put on a body.
 I suggest waiting to style it until after the body is complete and attached.